 Learn how to draw a great looking School Books with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful School Books drawing.

 Books are a common symbol of school days.
 This is due in large part to the invention of the printing press some 600 years ago.
 Before books could be printed en masse, they had to be copied by hand and were very expensive.